MuniStream/munistream-citizen-portal/README.md

 ## Architecture

-This portal connects to the CivicStream backend API and provides:
+This portal connects to the MuniStream backend API and provides:
 - Public-facing UI (no admin features)
 - Citizen-centric workflows
 - Simplified interface for non-technical users